RoboticAgents/project4/README.md

 This is an **individual project**.
 All code, documentation, screenshots, and reflections must be your own work.
 You may discuss concepts with classmates, but all submissions must be independently produced.

+> **Exception — Part 4:** Part 4 (Physical TurtleBot 4 Mapping) may be completed in a group.
+Group members may submit the same map files.
+Each student must still complete the Part 4 section of their own `writing/reflection.md` individually and must list the names of everyone they worked with.

 ---

 ## Prerequisites